Used Newie, our AI search tool in the docs? Take a 2-minute survey to rate your experience!

 • Poland

-• Thailand
+• UK

-Onboarding a Store
+Onboarding a store

-To onboard a store for Clienteling:
+To onboard a store for clienteling in a country that supports self-service onboarding:

 4. Verify the phone number displayed in Store Landline, where calls from customers will be forwarded.
-If the number is wrong, please open a support request to update the store’s landline phone number.
+If the number is wrong, open a support request to update the store’s landline phone number.

 6. Click Save.